 I have been unable to trace “Germanic Luke” O’Grady in England before 1888 or in the USA after naturalization in 1894.
 He does not appear in any of the US censuses as far as I can tell.

-Finally, there is the possibility that Luke O’Grady was simply a pseudonym used by whomever registered the birth, and that Frank’s real father’s name was something else entirely.
+Finally, there is the possibility that Luke O’Grady was simply a stock pseudonym used by whomever registered the birth, and that Frank’s real father’s name was something else entirely.
+(Now discounted.)

 These are my ideas for further research to prove the identity, origin and fate of my 2-greats-grandfather:

 - Track down more records from Frank’s own life – there is at least one other descendant of Frank Corr who is researching the family history.

 - Buy birth, marriage and death records as needed for Emily Farley, Edward Corr, Emma Farley, Charles Tillbrook and all of Frank’s half-siblings (est. cost: £150+).

 - Buy copies of “Wolverhampton Luke” Grady’s birth certificate and his parents’ marriage & death certificates (est. cost: £37).